youngoliver1994/TA18Bushfireassist/README.md

 ## Features

+Preparation Plan:
-Preparation Plan: provide comprehensive guidelines to users for helping them to protect their health and property in  various situations, especially for people with disability or have special needs.
+Provide comprehensive guidelines to users for helping them to protect their health and property in  various situations, especially for people with disability or have special needs.

+Self Assessment:
-Self Assessment:  assess and consolidate users’ knowledge to improve their awareness of protecting themselves and others from bushfires.
+Assess and consolidate users’ knowledge to improve their awareness of protecting themselves and others from bushfires.

-Know Your Region: display locations that occur bushfire in real time.
+Know Your Region:
+Display locations that occur bushfire in real time.